Differentiation Strategies In The Classroom: 8 Methods For Every Teacher

 The impact of formative assessment

-The other interesting thing they found was that students in the lower third for achievement showed greater progress than those in the highest third.
+They also found that students in the lower third for achievement showed greater progress than those in the highest third.

-For practical ideas on how to carry out the short-term formative assessment cycle, see Dylan Wiliam’s book, ‘Embedding Formative Assessment’ and Shirley Clarke’s ‘Outstanding Formative Assessment – Culture and Practice.’
+For practical ideas on carrying out the short-term formative assessment cycle, see Dylan Wiliam’s book, ‘Embedding Formative Assessment’ and Shirley Clarke’s ‘Outstanding Formative Assessment – Culture and Practice.’

-Is it better to spend seven hours on a Sunday to practice a skill before a test or to space those seven hours out to one hour sessions across seven days?
+Is it better to spend seven hours on a Sunday practicing a skill before a test or to space those seven hours out into one-hour sessions across seven days?

-Many studies have looked into this and the evidence is clear: it would be far better to practice seven one-hour sessions than to practice for seven hours the night before.
+Many studies found it’s better to practice seven one-hour sessions than to practice for seven hours the night before.

 Mark McCourt draws on the research of Rohrer and Taylor to illustrate this point.
 To summarize, three groups were asked to participate in a test and prepare for the test in the following ways: